Unity-Technologies/obstacle-tower-env/reset-parameters.md

 # Obstacle Tower Reset Parameters

-Obstacle Tower can be configured in a variety of ways during the episode reset.
+Obstacle Tower can be configured in a variety of ways both when launching the environment and on episode reset.
 Below are a list of parameters, along with the ranges of values and what they correspond to.
-Pass these as part of a `config` dictionary when calling `env.reset(config=config)`.
+Pass these as part of a `config` dictionary when calling `env.reset(config=config)`, or pass them as part of a dicitonary when launching the environment in `ObstacleTowerEnv('path_to_binary', config=config)`.

+*Note: The config passed on environment launch will be the default used when starting a new episode if there is no config passed during `env.reset()`.*

 | *Parameter*  | *Value range* | *Effect* |
 | --- | --- | --- |